DFE-Digital/teaching-vacancies/README.md

 Existing records will be updated so long as they continue to meet the [:listed?](app/models/vacancy.rb#280) conditions.

+### Timed jobs

+There are two timed jobs that run in sidekiq cron:

+#### `UpdateAlgoliaIndex`

+This runs every five minutes and add vacancies with matured `publish_on` times to the index.

+#### `RemoveVacanciesThatExpiredYesterday`

+This runs at 03:00 every day and does exactly what the name says it does.
+Daily removal is not a problem because expired vacancies that have not yet been removed will be filtered out by the search client and do not show to jobseekers.

 ### Development

 When developing with [Algolia](https://algolia.com) you will find that *non-production environments will not start if